-Lapsed Appropriations - Lapsed appropriations equal the legally adopted appropriations, less net warrants issued for the fiscal year (including the lapse period) and re-appropriations to subsequent years according to SAMS records.
-For the years ended June 30, 2021 and June 30, 2020, lapsed appropriations included the legally adopted appropriations less net warrants issued for the 15 month period from July to September of the following year.
+Lapsed Appropriations - Lapsed appropriations equal the legally adopted appropriations less net warrants issued for the fiscal year (including the lapse period) and re-appropriations to subsequent years according to SAMS records.
+For the year ending June 30, 2022, lapsed appropriations included the legally adopted appropriations less net warrants issued for the 14 month period from July to August of the following year and June 30, 2021 lapsed appropriations included the legally adopted appropriations less net warrants issued for the 15 month period from July to September of the following year.